cosmos/cosmos-sdk/docs/architecture/adr-005-modular-server.md

 This modularity and extensibility relies on the following limitations:

     - Consistent services
-    - Configuration extensibility
+    - App configuration extensibility

 ### Consistent services

-The `start` command executes 3 steps for each of the services provided by an SDK application server:
+The `start` command executes 3 steps for each of the in-process services provided by an SDK application server:

     1. Creation of the service